 Poland charges Huawei manager, ex-spy with spying for China

-WARSAW, Poland (AP) — Poland's counter-espionage agency has arrested a Chinese manager at tech giant Huawei in Poland and one of its own former officers and informed them both that they face charges of spying on Poland for China, state television reported Friday.
+WARSAW, Poland (AP) — Poland has arrested a Chinese manager at tech giant Huawei in Poland and one of its own former counter-espionage officers and charged them with spying on Poland for China, state television and officials reported Friday.

 Some European governments and telecom companies are following the U.S. lead in questioning whether using Huawei for vital infrastructure for mobile networks could leave them exposed to snooping by the Chinese government.

-Maciej Wasik, deputy head of Poland's special service, said the operation that resulted in the arrests of the two suspects had been underway for a long time.
+Maciej Wasik, deputy head of Poland's Special Services agency, said the operation that resulted in the arrests of the two suspects had been underway for a long time.
 He said "both carried out espionage activities against Poland."

-TVP, which is close to the government, identified the arrested Chinese man as Weijing W., saying he was a director in Poland at Huawei.
-The broadcaster said the man also went by the Polish first name of Stanislaw and had previously worked at the Chinese consulate in Gdansk.
+TVP, which is government-controlled media, identified the arrested Chinese man as Weijing W., saying he was a director in Poland at Huawei.
+It said the man also went by the Polish first name of Stanislaw and had previously worked at the Chinese consulate in Gdansk.